 I love turquoise for the richness and complexity of the color.
 As you will see below, cobalt blue, which is my favorite color, plays an important role in its composition.
 Turquoise also goes well with my other favorite color, orange.

 Turquoise makes sketches bright and unusual.
 Very few artists use it in their urban sketches; that’s why my art stands out from the crowd.
 I always try to inspire my students to use bold colors in their sketches and not to be afraid to experiment.
-Join my Skillshare class Urban Sketching with Gouache: Turquoise House by the Pool to play around with some turquoise!
+Join my class Urban Sketching with Gouache: Turquoise House by the Pool to play around with some turquoise!
 This class is also available on Skillshare and in Brave Brushes Studio, my membership for artists and urban sketchers.

 If you want to add turquoise to your palette, you can buy pre-mixed paints or mix your own colors.
 In either case, get ready to fall in love!